hillsgrove/Pink-Sky/README.md

 # Pink-Sky
-Check if sunset will be pretty colors
+Checks if the sunset colors will be picture perfect for your location